Reviving A Smart Fortwo Electric Drive Battery

 Check the Charger and Connections First

-The first step in troubleshooting is to ensure your charger is working properly.
+Before concluding that the battery needs to be removed for repair, first ensure your charger is working properly.
 Inspect the charger for visible damage and ensure it is plugged into a functioning outlet.
 Also, check the connections between the charger and the vehicle.
-Loose or corroded connections can hinder the charging process.
+Loose or corroded connections can hinder the charging process and cause trouble codes that cause a HV system workshop warning.
+Scan the car, specifically the charging system module, with a scan tool to determine if there are any charging related trouble codes and clear them.
+If this does not change anything...

 Reviving the Battery

 The revitalizing and repair process may take a few weeks to finish.
 This does not include the time to remove the HV battery pack from your Smart.
-Embury Automotive does not replace individual cells in the HV module if there are individual cells damaged or weak, recovery may be impossible.
+Embury Automotive does not replace individual cells in the HV module.
+If there are individual cells that are damaged or weak, recovery may be impossible.
 Replacing individual cells is usually unsuccessful because the BMS closely monitors differences in each cell's internal resistance.
+BMS unlocking/re-flashing is currently outsourced, and is an additional cost.

 Preventing Future Battery Issues